bonjourjoel/aicodepub/README.md

 # 🤖 What is AI Code?

-AI Code is a complete **AI copilot** solution for Visual Studio Code, based on ChatGPT 5.2.
+AI Code is a complete **AI copilot** solution for Visual Studio Code, based on `ChatGPT 5.4`.
 Use it to:

 - ✅ explore and understand your codebase
 - ✅ debug, write, or modify code with an AI coding assistant

-Unlike other AI tools, it **catches AI mistakes before they reach your codebase** by combining AI analysis with explicit **human review**, making AI safe even for large, critical projects.
+Unlike other AI tools, AI Code is spec driven.
+It **catches AI mistakes before they reach your codebase** by combining AI analysis with explicit **human review**, making AI safe even for large, critical projects.

 - ✅ **Structured specifications** you can review and fix before any code is produced
 - ✅ **Refine** (pre-code checks) and **Verify** (post-code audit) loops to catch design flaws and hidden side-effects early